karolinaJot/Flashcards/README.md

   - cooperation,
   - communication,
   - conducting the whole project remote only, without any "real" meetings with my partner.

+  ## ANIA: What I learnt:
+- Using Issues to control workflow of the project;
+- Using Scss;
+- Connect wit MSSQL;
+- Develop git workflow;
+- How to create simple ASP.NET Core project;
+- Cooperate with cooworker;

 ## Screenshots from application: